mikuznewycz/Delphi-AutoBuild/README.md

 > set Aspack="C:\Program Files (x86)\Aspack\Aspack.exe"

-# Use
+# How to use it

 .\AutoBuild.bat [flags] "AppName" (name of the application)

 - / ?, --help displays this help
 - /v, --version displays the version
-- /a, --aspack Compress the module with Aspack --config=Config Choose the configuration (Release, Debug, ...)
+- /a, --aspack Compress the module with Aspack.
+--config=Config Choose the configuration (Release, Debug, ...)
 --platform=Platform Choose the platform (Win32, Win64, ...)